ConfederacyOfGaia/Gaia/overview.md

 Most gaians tend towards Neutral, Chaotic, and Good alignments; Lawful and Evil alignments are very rare.

+> Based on [this reddit thread](https://www.reddit.com/r/dndnext/comments/6bab39/how_many_heroes_are_there_bottom_up_worldbuilding/), integrate the demographics numbers from http://www222.pair.com/sjohn/blueroom/demog.htm, especially the parts about population densities, town/village sizes, and so on.
+A calculator built using this data is [here](http://qzil.com/kingdom/).

 ## Politics

 Each town and village has both a mayor, elected by the local villagers.
 The local constabularies tend to be very small and composed of career officers, and typically reports to a police chief, who himself reports to the mayor.
 The police chief doubles as the head of the militia, though by tradition only the mayor can declare war.